eLtronicsVilla/Deep-Learning-Tutorial/Artificial_Neural_Networks/README.md

 ![](images/1.png)

+ann.py : To build a simple artificial neural network to train a model on given data.

+ANN_evaluate.py : Consist of the code to avaluate the model on test set while training.

+ANN_dropout.py : consist of the code building the dropout layer to come out of over fitting and under fitting graph.

+ANN_tunning.py : consist of the code to fine tune the model training parameters.

+predict_particular_observation.py:Predicting a single new observation

 ## Dependencies
-Following are the dependencies, you have to install in your system.
+Following are the dependencies, you have to install in your system.;

 	Python 2.7 or >3.5 or Jupyter Notebook or Anaconda-spider Install Theano